-Another adjustment to makeup for older women?
+Another adjustment to eye makeup for older women?
 As we age, our lashes start flattening out (thank you, gravity again!).

-With the passing years, you will also notice that lashes start getting thinner.
-Reflex action would be to load on a thickening mascara but that’s counterproductive.
-Thin lashes literally cannot support the weight of these heavy formulations and they will start getting flatter and clumpier.
+The reflex action would be to load on a thickening mascara, but that’s counterproductive.
+Thin lashes cannot support the weight of these heavy formulations and will start getting flatter and clumpier.

 And the brows

-But do define your brows, which also keep getting thinner with the passing years.
-This visually drags down your entire face.
+But do define your brows, which also keep getting thinner over the years, and this visually drags down your entire face.